G-Kar/AriNcc1723/README.md

 our featured programms are:

---> AsteroidsInfinity: by Ben Whittaker
+--> AsteroidsInfinity Remix: by G-Kar

 --> JuiceFileManager3: by EnderNightLord-Chromebook / Camden Bruce